Blackjack Soft Hand 18

 Player is dealt a Soft 18.
 Dealer’s Up card is a 3.
 Player should Double Down.

 These plays are correct for blackjack games where the dealer must stand on all 17s (S17) under the house rules.
-If it is written on the table layout that the dealer must hit soft 17 (H17), then players must double down against upcards 2 through 6.
+If it is stated on the table layout that the dealer must hit soft 17 (H17), then players must double down against upcards 2 through 6.

-It is common for unversed gamblers to shy away from doubling down on their soft 18 against cards 3 through 6.
+It is common for inexperienced gamblers to shy away from doubling down on their soft 18 against cards 3 through 6.
 In reality, soft 18 holds well against these small upcards no matter how one plays it.
-However, a player who refrains from doubling on this soft total ends up trimming down their profits from such advantageous spots.
+However, a player who refrains from doubling on this soft total ends up trimming their profits from such advantageous spots.

 EV of Basic Strategy Plays for Soft 18 vs. 5 and 6 in Six-Deck S17 Blackjack